Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 3.x Break-bars and Crowd Control

 When playing the game you will sometimes encounter enemies that have a blue bar below their health.
-This is a "Break-bar" and protects the foe from croud control effects.
-Using Crowd-Control abilities (alias CC) You can reduce this bar to 0, when this is complete the bar will begin to slowely regenerate and the foe will often become dazed and take increased damage.
+This is a "Break-bar" and protects the foe from crowd control effects.
+Using Crowd-Control abilities (alias CC) You can reduce this bar to 0, when this is complete the bar will begin to slowly regenerate and the foe will often become dazed and take increased damage.
 Break-bars are an important aspect to combat and should be broken as soon as the bar is filled again.

 ![breakbar](img/en/breakbar.jpg)